jbomotti/Hangman-tutorial/Lecture-06-connecting-js-display/recipe.md

 - Clean up the HTML file
 	- [html] Change the title tag content to 'hangPic'
 	-	get rid of the second .container (bootstrap class) in the buttons area.
 Not necessary. formerly lines 36 and 50.

+	## Moving on to JS

+	xx.
+Create a new JS file